The FrontalCortex question bank can help you study for the Psychiatry Resident-In-Training Examination (PRITE exam).

 This answer is incorrect.

 This child has childhood absence epilepsy.
-Phenytoin may be ineffective in absence seizures, and is not a recommended first-line agent.
+Felbamate may be effective in treating absence seizures, but has an increased risk for potentially fatal hepatotoxicity, and is therefore not the initial treatment of choice.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 5